 The brilliant folks over at Scientific American wrote, “Simple movement has dramatic health effects.”

 And that’s it.
 Simple movement throughout the day is an important part of health.
 There are a lot of clickbait headlines out there telling you that your desk chair is going to kill you, but the truth is that inactivity is going to kill you.

 At 9 Clouds, we aim to live productive lives — both in and out of the office — and we hope you join us.
-For more of our best tips for office productivity, download our Guide to Business Productivity eBook.
+For more of our best tips for office productivity, subscribe to our blog.